 Think a classic cocktail like a gin and tonic can't get better?
 Think again!
 A splash of elderflower liqueur adds an unexpected & flavorful twist to this tried and true drink.
 Not only is it completely refreshing, our Elderflower Gin and Tonic recipe is super easy.
 Make one at home in minutes with only four ingredients!

 I’m a firm proponent of the saying, “don’t mess with a good thing”.

 Why screw up something that’s already solid?

 Schweppes and Canada Dry are your standard grocery store tonic waters.
 You’ll see them everywhere, and it’s often what you’ll get if you order a drink at a bar.
-They are solid and dependable options.
+They are dependable options.

 But if you really want to elevate your G&T game, reach for either Q or Fever-Tree tonic waters.
 Made with natural quinine (not artificial flavors), these two tonic waters are more expensive than the grocery store brands, but you’ll be surprised how much they enhance the flavor of your drink.